 - Taz Tarry

 Owner of the Buttrey Manuscript

 The Buttrey Manuscript has been passed down through the Buttrey-Fife family for 6 generations, mostly in Canada.
-It currently resides with Sandra Cameron in Georgetown, Ontario, Canada but will presently be donated to Fort York in Toronto c/o City of Toronto.
+Until July 2019 it resided with Sandra Cameron in Georgetown, Ontario, Canada.
+In recognition of its importance to Fork York, it is now the property of the City of Toronto.

 Due to the extraordinary work of Ken Purvis and others at Fort York, the complete history of the manuscripts travels were unearthed.
 Due to the diligence of Ian Bell in being determined to find old English music at the Canadian National Archives then sharing this music with the Canadian forts and friends, many others became aware of the Buttrey Manuscript, including the U.K. Village Music Project.
 Our gratitude to Ian is immense.